asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

   serverVariables:
     stage:
       default: demo
-      description: This value is assigned by the service provider, in this example `mycompany.com`
+      description: This value is assigned by the service provider in this example of `mycompany.com`

   channels:
     user: